FDA to issue new guidance on Lasik risks

-The FDA plans to issue new guidance for the potential risks of Laski eye surgery after a New York Times report showed that some patients experienced significant side effects.
+The FDA plans to issue new guidance for the potential risks of Lasik eye surgery after a New York Times report showed that some patients experienced significant side effects.

 More than 190 million Americans wear corrective lenses, and over nine million have undergone Lasik since it was approved by the FDA in the 1990s.